nicogarbaccio/clu/README.md

 Examples:

-- `clu p "what's the cron syntax for twice weekly, on Mondays and Thursdays?"`
+- `clu p "what's the git command for saving a commit?"`
 - `clu p "what's the current weather in New Jersey?"`
 - `clu p "can chips be dinner?"`